-Harmattan notes that the plant’s performance from April 2022 to July 2022 was below the expected forecast, with a variance of 5 % to 12 %.
-We note that plant performance ratio improved in August 2022 with a 0.05 % deviation above the expected forecast.

-We note that this is inconsistent with the above forecast irradiance in May and June as the irradiance is high which should have resulted in a higher than forecast PR.
-This indicates that the plant has experience production losses which were not due to bad weather conditions.
-Harmattan would require unscheduled maintenance to confirm if equipment failure resulted in lower performance ratio.
+Harmattan notes that the plant’s performance from April 2022 to July 2022 was below the expected forecast, with a variance of 5 % We note that plant performance ratio improved in August 2022 with a 0.05 % deviation above the expected forecast.
+This is inconsistent with the above forecast irradiance in May, June, and August 2022, as the irradiance above forecast for these months which should have resulted in a higher than forecast PR.
+This indicates that the plant has experienced production losses which were not due to bad weather conditions.
+Harmattan would require unscheduled maintenance to confirm if any equipment failures resulted in the lower performance ratio.